Algebras defined by equations: Equational bases for e-varieties of semigroups

-\end{theorem} \begin{proof} Clearly, since the members of $F$ are idempotents, the equations \eqref{eq:orthodox} and \eqref{eq:orthodox2} have solutions in an orthodox semigroup $S$.
-Conversely suppose that $S$ satisfies \eqref{eq:orthodox} and \eqref{eq:orthodox2}.
+where $g_1,g_2,g_3 \in F=\{ax,xa,by,yb\}$. \end{theorem} \begin{proof} Clearly, since the members of $F$ are idempotents, the equation system \eqref{eq:orthodox} is satisfied by any orthodox semigroup $S$.
+Conversely suppose that $S$ satisfies \eqref{eq:orthodox}.
 Let $a\in E=E(S)$ and take any $b\in V(a)$.
 We shall show that $b\in E(S)$.
 Since in any regular semigroup $V(E)=E^{2}$, it follows from this that $E=E^{2}$, which is to say that $S$ is orthodox.
-With $x,y$ satisfying the equations of \eqref{eq:orthodox} and \eqref{eq:orthodox2} we have $x=xax=xa\cdot ax\in E$.
-Then $ax\cdot xa\in E(S)\cap H_{a}$ so that $ax\cdot xa=a$.
+With $x,y$ witnessing satisfaction of \eqref{eq:orthodox} for the chosen $a,b$, we have $x=xax=xa\cdot ax\in E$, from which it follows that $ax\cdot xa=axa=a$.
 We have the following $\DD$-class diagram, the remaining entries of which are explained below.